 Council will store your personal information in an appropriately secure format and will hold it for archival purposes in accordance with relevant legislation.
 If the information is no longer required for the purposes for which it was collected, it will be deleted.

-You may make application for access or amendment to information held by Council.
-You may also make a request that Council suppress your personal information from a public register.
+You can also make a request that Council suppress your personal information from a public register.
 Council will consider any such application in accordance with relevant legislation.

 - IP and server addresses of the computer you use to access Council’s website